zacharywilliams05/Threat-Hung-Brute-Force-Attempts/README.md

-# Threat Hunting - Brute Force Detection
+# Threat Hunting - Detecting Brute Force Attempts

 We will work this threat hunting scenario according to NIST 800-61 Incident Response Lifecycle.
 I will demonstrate using MS Azure, Sentinel, Defender, KQL, and threat hunting techniques to detect, analyze, containt, ereadicate, and recover from a brute force attack.